cworld1/cn-learning/03-transport-layer.md

 >
 > ![image](./03-transport-layer.assets/image.png)
 >
-> The first computer sends a packet with the SYN bit set to 111 (SYN = "synchronize?").
+> The first computer sends a packet with the SYN bit set to 111 (SYN = "synchronize(同步吗)?").
 The second computer sends back a packet with the ACK bit set to 111 (ACK = "acknowledge!") plus the SYN bit set to 111.
 The first computer replies back with an ACK.
 >
 > The SYN and ACK bits are both part of the TCP header:
 >